zhiller/hello-world/README.md

 Hello!

-I'm Ivan and I decided to learn how to code and see where will it take me.
+I'm Ivan and I decided to learn how to code and see where will it takes me.